 People with psychotic depression have an increased risk of thinking about suicide.

 The cause of psychotic depression is not fully understood.
 There's no single cause of depression and it has many different triggers.

 For some, it can be as a result of stressful life events.

 - financial worries

 Genes probably play a part.
 Severe depression can run in families.
-But it's not known why some people also develop psychosis.
+But it is not known why some people also develop psychosis.

-Many people with psychotic depression will have experienced a traumatic event in childhood.
+Many people with psychotic depression had a traumatic event in childhood.

 Treating psychotic depression